mlswg/mls-architecture/draft-ietf-mls-architecture.md

 for multiple devices.
 These attacks could be very difficult to detect, especially in large groups where the UI might not reflect all the changes back to the users.
-If the application participates in a key transparency mechanism in which it is possible to determine every key for a given user, then this then this would allow for the detection of surreptitiously created false credentials.
+If the application participates in a key transparency mechanism in which it is possible to determine every key for a given user, then this would allow for detection of surreptitiously created false credentials.

 > **RECOMMENDATION:** Make sure that MLS clients reflect all the membership
 > changes to the users as they happen.
 If a choice has to be made because the